pasekji/bi-eha/imgur-bug-bounty.md

 - There are several commands, such as **sleep 10**, which need some time to respond.
 Therefore even if it seemed we were not successful and we did not get any reasonable response, we can still consider that the command was successfully injected, if a significant delay in response occurred.
 - After checking the responses, there wasn't any sign of the possibility of command injection vulnerability via the image search bar.
 No significant delays also weren't the case.
 - **Image search application is durable to the command injection technique.**
+- **Video to gif function was also tested here with no vulnerable outcomes. - imgur.com/vidgif**

 ## 3. Remote Code Execution
 - Remote Code Execution attack is slightly different from the simple Command Injection exploitation.